| The Web Retailing Example - Drilling Down Newsletter #

 All other costs of the operation were basically variable to sales.

+Sweet, indeed.
 Of course, the owner / only employee has done a lot of things right in the first

+place.
 IMissAsia.com is a site for people who used to live in Asia and now don't, and are scattered all over the world.

+The core business idea takes natural advantage of what the web is very good at - aggregating niche vertical demand.
 A person who used to live in Asia but now doesn't is cut off from a lot of things they liked and now "miss" - food, clothing, beauty items, culture.

 IMissAsia.com aggregates all those things into one web site, and then offers it as a "one stop shop" to a very geographically dispersed group of people all over the world.
 IMissAsia.com is "patient zero" in all this, the intersection of diverse needs with a fragmented customer base - a perfect application for the web.
+The site is set up smartly, using mostly free resources to attract and hold on to traffic - news feeds, free newsletters, and discussion boards.

 The store is tightly integrated into all the content, so there are many opportunities to get visitors to take a peek at the merchandise.

 The Miss gets pretty high natural search rankings for important search terms because it's a plain HTML site without a lot of script and database-driven components, and has been written carefully with search engine optimization in mind.
+In other words, the site is a little cash machine that requires almost no maintenance.

 Shipping packages, customer service related to those shipments, and